NotARoomba/SimpleFlightController/GUIDE.md

 ![LCSC Search](assets/lcsc_txt.png)

-Then run the python script to convert that part number into a KiCad library. **IMPORTANT: YOU NEED TO RUN THE SCRIPT EVERY TIME YOU UPDATE `lcsc.txt`.** If you get an error that you can't find `lcsc.txt`, make sure to run the file from the root of your project or add arguments to specify the path of the library/lcsc txt file.
+Then run the Python script to convert that part number into a KiCad library. **IMPORTANT: YOU NEED TO RUN THE SCRIPT EVERY TIME YOU UPDATE `lcsc.txt`.** If you get an error that you can't find `lcsc.txt`, make sure to run the file from the root of your project or add arguments to specify the path of the library/lcsc txt file.

 If you have done everything correctly, you should have something that looks like this:

 ![LCSC Search](assets/lcsc_script.png)

 If in the future you get an error that the script couldn't find/parse a 3D model, those errors are safe to ignore as you can add the 3D model later.
-However, if the script can't find/parse a footprint for a specific part, then you should probably find another one through LCSC.
+However, if the script can't find/parse a footprint for a specific part, then you should probably find another one on LCSC.

 After running the script for the first time, add the library to your KiCad project and also the footprint library (the folder that ends with .pretty).
 It should look like this when you are done.

 ![LCSC Search](assets/kicad_symbol.png)
 ![LCSC Search](assets/kicad_footprint.png)

 Then after that's done, go into your schematic and search for "lcsc".
-You should find the library with the USB-C connector (or whatever other part you imported)
+You should find the library with the USB-C connector (or whatever other part you imported).

 ![LCSC Search](assets/kicad_usbc.png)